Barbara Greene: After 1993

 Greene returned to her teaching career after leaving federal politics.
 She attempted a political comeback as a provincial Progressive Conservative candidate in a 1997 by-election, but was defeated by Liberal David Caplan in the North York riding of Oriole.

 Personal life

-Greene has one daughter.
+Greene has one daughter and two grandchildren.
 Greene's pregnancy in 1978 received significant media attention not only because of the novelty, at the time, of being a pregnant female politician but because she was unmarried and declined to name the father.
 She is likely the first unmarried Canadian politician to give birth while in office.